openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

    :widths: 15 70

    * - **Always**
-     - Always show the answer when the learner selects the **Show Answer** button.
+     - Always show the answer when the learner selects **Show Answer**.

    * - **Answered**
-     - Show the answer after the learner tries to answer the problem.
+     - Show the answer only after the learner tries to answer the problem.

        If the problem can be, and is, reset, the answer is not shown until the learner tries the problem again.
 (When a learner answers a problem, the problem is considered to be both attempted and answered.
-When the problem is reset, the problem is still attempted, but not yet answered.)
+When the problem is reset, the problem is still considerd to have been attempted, but is not considered to be answered.)

    * - **Attempted**
-     - Show the answer after the learner tries to answer the problem.
+     - Show the answer only after the learner tries to answer the problem.

        If the problem can be, and is, reset, the answer continues to show.
        (When a learner answers a problem, the problem is considered to be both attempted and answered.
-When the problem is reset, the problem is still attempted, but not yet answered.)
+When the problem is reset, the problem is still considered to have been attempted, but is not considered to be answered.)

    * - **Closed**
-     - Show the answer after the learner has used up all his attempts to answer the problem or the due date has passed.
+     - Show the answer only after the learner has used up all his attempts to answer the problem or if the due date has passed.
    * - **Finished**
-     - Show the answer after the learner has answered the problem correctly, the learner has no attempts remaining, or the problem due date has passed.
+     - Show the answer after the learner has answered the problem correctly, if the learner has no attempts remaining, or if the problem due date has passed.
    * - **Correct or Past Due**
-     - Show the answer after the learner has answered the problem correctly or the problem due date has passed.
+     - Show the answer only after the learner has answered the problem correctly or if the problem due date has passed.
    * - **Past Due**
-     - Show the answer after the due date for the problem has passed.
+     - Show the answer only after the due date for the problem has passed.
    * - **Never**
      - Never show the answer.
 In this case, the **Show Answer** option does not appear next to the problem in Studio or in the LMS.
+If your problem does not include a correct answer to show to learners, make sure you select **Never**.

 .. _Show Reset Button: